lampager/lampager-laravel/README.md

 ### Attention

 Do not use eager loading constraints on `* to many` relations.
-Those query confuses Lampager.
+Those queries confuse Lampager.

 ```php
 App\Post::with('comments')->lampager() // BAD (post has many comments)